LoveDaisy/ice_halo_sim/cpp/README.md

   These fields all has three attributes, `mean`, `std`, `type`. `type` defines the random distribution type, either `Gauss`, for Gaussian distribution, or `Uniform`, for uniform distribution. `mean` defines the mean of the random distribution.
-For `axis`, it means the altitude angle.
+For `axis`, it means the zenith angle.
 `std` defines the deviation of the distribution.
 For Gaussian distribution, it is the standard deviation, and for uniform distribution, it defines the value range.